• Skip to content

 12 x 18 inches, Fine Art Paper with Archival Pigmented Inks

-In 2008 I crisscrossed the heartland of the Ukraine to photograph historic Jewish cemeteries and hand-carved tombstones in cities, towns and shtetls.
+In 2008, I crisscrossed the heartland of the Ukraine to photograph historic Jewish cemeteries and hand-carved tombstones in cities, towns and shtetls.
 Every site had a story to tell and each stone was an artistic treasure filled with iconographic beauty and mystery.
 The headstones of the Kohanim, descendants of the Biblical priests, had hands joined in a gesture of blessing.
 The pitcher pouring water represented the tribe of Levites, the assistants to the priests.
 Some epitaphs were intricately carved, the stones decorated in an elaborate Jewish script covering the entire surface; others held only the most minimal outline of the Star of David.
 Other friezes depicted symbols of lineage and gender.
-These gravestones, some dating from the 1400’s, depict a visual history of the once vast community of Eastern European Jews, and serve as reminders of the people who lived in this place and died.
+These gravestones, some dating from the 1400s, depict a visual history of the once vast community of Eastern European Jews and serve as reminders of the people who lived in this place and died.

 Title: Shattered Spaces.
 2012